ankschoubey/blog/src/content/post/life-blog/14-samurai.md

 - [Learn by observing others](/observe)
 - Drop your ego.
 Move on with times.

-## History cannot be put in such simple terms.
+## History cannot be put in such simple terms

 There were a lot of missteps with their way and the way the world was in general.
 I recommend listening to [Hardcore History: Super Nova in the East](https://www.dancarlin.com/product/hardcore-history-62-supernova-in-the-east-i/)